-What do we do?
+What we do

-The majority of Radiotherapy treatments require high doses of ionising radiation to be administered to the patient.
-With such high doses, the margin between successful clinical outcome and tissue damage can be small.
-It is therefore essential that when a radiation dose is prescribed by a Radiation Oncologist, the precise required dose is delivered to the patient.
+The majority of radiotherapy treatments require high doses of ionising radiation to be administered to the patient.
+With such high doses, the margin between a successful clinical outcome and tissue damage can be small.
+It is therefore essential that when a radiation dose is prescribed by a Radiation Oncologist, the exact required dose is delivered to the patient.

 Radiotherapy Physics Projects